 What to leave behind when going overseas

-- The U.S. State department advices against dressing like an “affluent tourist,” which may make you a target for theft.
+- The U.S. State department advises against dressing like an “affluent tourist,” which may make you a target for theft.
 So leave your flashy clothing at home.

 - Expensive jewelry